jandelgado/rabtap/README.md

   rabtap --version

 Arguments and options:
- EXCHANGES            comma-separated list of exchanges and binding keys,
+ EXCHANGES            comma-separated list of exchanges and optional binding keys,
                       e.g. amq.topic:# or exchange1:key1,exchange2:key2.
  EXCHANGE             name of an exchange, e.g. amq.direct.
  SOURCE               file or directory to publish in pub mode.
 If omitted, stdin will be read.